Travz08/hackathon-term2/README.md

 The solution was to create only one branch for each team member, and for that team member to constantly push to their branch, submit a pull request, and for all conflicts to be resolved and the work pushed to master, which would then be pulled by the other team members.

 ## Postgres vs Sqlite3
-A fun new challenge we found right before the deadline, is sqlite3 will let you search against booleans and integers using the same params as a regular string search. when we swapped to PG for heroku deployment, our entire search function errored out with each search, and with only cryptic messages to help us debunk the problems.
-Trial and error proved best value
+A fun new challenge we found right before the deadline, is sqlite3 will let you search against booleans and integers using the same params as a regular string search.

+When we swapped to PG for heroku deployment, our entire search function errored out with each search, and with only cryptic messages to help us debunk the problems.
+Trial and error proved best value!